Dapoxetine, also known as priligy, is the first oral medicine specifically created to treat premature ejaculation.

 The benefit then is that it can be used as an on-demand treatment for premature ejaculation.
 You don’t have to constantly cover yourself by taking a pill every day.
-This is a key point if you don’t have sex very frequently.
+And this is a key point if you don’t have sex very frequently.

 Dapoxetine still isn’t easily available in the United Kingdom.
 I was able to get hold of it privately though.
 This proved quite expensive, working out at about £15 per pill.

-At the time my personal lasting time was very short.
-Between 1 and 5 minutes was the normal time I could have sex for without needing to stop and wait to calm down.
+My usual lasting time during sex was pretty short.
+Between 1 and 5 minutes was the normal time I could have sex for without needing to stop for a while to reduce my arousal.

 I did find that the 30 mg dose of dapoxetine I took improved my lasting time.
 Over the couple of weeks that I experimented with it, I found I was able to last between 2 and 8 minutes on average.

 So it didn’t exactly turn me into a marathon man overnight, but it was still an improvement.
 And the good thing was that it worked every time, as long as I took the tablets on average 2 hours before.

 The first time I thought it was perhaps due to the anxiety of trying out a new drug.
 But in fact I experienced unpleasant headaches the first 3 or 4 times I took it.
 It did seem to improve after that, but didn’t disappear altogether.